 I'm not really familiar with the background of the coerce method, but relying on the coerce of a given parameter seems a little bit weird to me.
 There is no check on the type of the parameter (except it is not Date::Infinity and not numeric) which means the coerce method can be anything (if it exists).

-Updated by tadf (tadayoshi funaba) over 6 years ago
+Updated by tadf (tadayoshi funaba) almost 7 years ago

 - Status changed from Assigned to Rejected